Therapy for People Stuck in Patterns

 • constant pressure to perform

-• loss of motivation or mental clarity
+• loss of motivation, mental clarity, or low mood

 Common concerns include:

-• recurring conflict or communication breakdown
+• recurring conflict and communication problems

-• trust issues or emotional distance
+• trust issues and emotional distance

-• intimacy challenges
+• intimacy and relationship challenges

-• relationship transitions or uncertainty
+• relationship transitions, uncertainty, or separation

-• navigating major life decisions together
+• navigating major life decisions as a couple

 Common concerns include:

-• habit formation and behavior change
+• habit change and behavior patterns

 • nutrition and metabolic factors affecting mood

-• performance under pressure
+• performance pressure and self-regulation

 • behavioral and psychological support for GLP-1 weight-loss medications